Redocly/redocly-cli/docs/guides/response-contains-property.md

 validating /openapi/openapi.yaml...
 /openapi/openapi.yaml: validated in 39ms

 Woohoo!
-Your OpenAPI description is valid. 🎉
+Your API description is valid. 🎉
 ```

 Now you are ready to configure the rules.